notsag-dev/run-experiment-on-real-quantum-computer/README.md

 # Testing the simplest circuit ever on a real quantum computer
+Note: This readme file has been generated from the Jupyter notebook's output included in the repository

 The objective of this experiment is to get to execute the simplest circuit ever on an IBM's real quantum computer for free in just a few minutes (isn't that pretty cool, amigo?).
-Please check [IBMQ](https://quantum-computing.ibm.com/) and [Qiskit](https://qiskit.org) for a bit of context if you haven't done so.
+Please check [IBMQ](https://quantum-computing.ibm.com/) and [Qiskit](https://qiskit.org) for getting a bit of context if you haven't done so already.

 First of all, we need to set up our IBM Q account.
 Please [register](https://qiskit.org/documentation/install.html#access-ibm-q-systems) and get your API token as shown in the link, paste it below and run: